ray-lang/ray/docs/parser.md

 Legacy code emits `_` placeholders or empty nodes; ongoing work is migrating remaining sites to use the `Missing` variants via `recover_with`.

+### `parse_type_annotation`

+Type annotations appear throughout the grammar (function signatures, struct fields, pattern bindings, etc.).
+Calling `parse_ty` directly made recovery painful because every caller had to decide how to fall back.
+The shared helper `Parser::parse_type_annotation(stop: Option<&TokenKind>)` centralises that
+logic:

+1. It peeks ahead; if the next token is a natural stopping point (`,`, `}`, `{`, newline, EOF, or the supplied `stop` token), it records an error and produces a `Ty::Never` placeholder without consuming anything else.
+2. Otherwise it delegates to `parse_ty` and wraps the call in `recover_with` so the same placeholder is produced on failure.

+When adding new type-bearing syntax, prefer this helper.
+Choose a `stop` token that represents “we should bail before consuming the next construct” (for example, `Some(&TokenKind::RightParen)` inside tuples).
+This keeps recovery consistent and prevents the parser from eating the following item while trying to salvage a bad type.

 ## Tests